Crown in Calgary triple-murder trial says Garland ‘stewed,’ killed over a grudge

 “This is as close as you get, ladies and gentlemen of the jury, to an autopsy photo for this case.
 Kathy and Alvin were diapered.
 This was a very deliberate murder.
 You can still visualize Nathan curled up near grandma.”

 Parker told the jury that Garland had researched autopsies and the purchase of autopsy kits.
-The content of a file labelled “gore” on Garland’s computer showed men and women diapered and restrained.
+The content of a file labelled “gore” on Garland’s computer showed men and women wearing diapers and restrained.
 It also included pictures of dismembered people.

+But Garland’s lawyer Kim Ross told the jury said there was no proof Garland was at the Liknes home, no way to identify him as the driver of the truck nor any proof the three victims left the home alive.

+“There’s not one drop of blood, there’s not one strand of hair, there’s not one fingerprint, there’s not one skin cell.
+There’s no saliva.
+There’s nothing.
+There’s no DNA of Mr. Garland in that residence,” Ross said.

 “The last five weeks have taken a heavy toll on us.
 It has been unbearable for our family and friends to endure the gruesome details that have been presented throughout the trial,” it read.